 After the war was over, gold was discovered in California in 1849, prompting thousands of people to head west in search of their fortunes.
 Many of these emigrants chose the more southern route to California to avoid the cold winters, the snow, and cholera outbreaks that plagued the northern routes.
 However, the southern route was not without peril, being subject to attacks from the Plains Indians.
 Due to the danger, many emigrating parties rendezvoused at Fort Washita before making the long journey.

 In 1850 General Matthew Arbuckle, commander at Fort Smith, Arkansas ordered the establishment of a fort west of Fort Washita to aid the protection of California emigrants.
 This fort became Fort Arbuckle and was commanded by General William G. Belknap.
 However, when Belknap fell ill in the fall of 1851 and was being transferred to Fort Gibson, Oklahoma to see his family he died along the way on November 10, 1851, and was interred at Fort Washita.

 By 1858 there was an east barracks, hospital, and surgeon’s quarters all built from native stone, in addition to a number of wooden structures.
 A corral and stables on the hillside southwest of the fort supported cavalry operations, which comprised most of the forces assigned to Fort Washita until the 1850s.
-Afterwards, the post served as a United States Army Field Artillery School, at which time several artillery units were assigned to the fort in addition to infantry and cavalry.
+Afterward, the post served as a United States Army Field Artillery School, at which time several artillery units were assigned to the fort in addition to infantry and cavalry.

 Fort Washita’s importance as a military post waned as the frontier moved westward, the Chickasaw and Choctaw Indians grew more settled, and incursions by the Plains Indians lessened.
 As a result, the fort was closed briefly in February 1858 but was reopened in December of the same year due to an increased number of Comanche raids.